Last Updated on November 24, 2022 by ashley.davis

 Assisted Living or Senior Living allows you to clear out your schedule and do things that you actually love more during your day.
 You will not have to bear the responsibility for calling the plumber, repairing the broken doorknob, or buying light bulbs and fixing the radiator ever again!
 You’ll also find relief from the added responsibilities of repairs and maintenance and the upkeep of your new home.
 These will be handled by the Assisted Living facility on your behalf while you immerse yourself in community activities, on walks, in your favorite hobbies, trips, and other activities.

-Furthermore, you will not have to bear the additional costs that come with keeping your own home, including property taxes and other maintenance costs.
+Furthermore, you will not have to bear the additional costs that come with keeping your own home, including medical expense taxes and other maintenance costs.
 The monthly fees you pay include taking care of all the excess baggage and responsibilities.

 Depending on your facility, you will have your own flat, lodge, or room with an attached bathroom, or even a landed house, and you’ll have people assisting you with your daily medications, cleaning and bathing, dressing, dining, and other daily activities you may need some assistance in.